graphile/graphile.github.io/src/pages/graphile-build/all-hooks.md

 - `GraphQLEnumType*`: When creating a GraphQLEnumType via `newWithHooks`, we'll execute the following hooks:

-  - `GraphQLEnumType` add/remove any root-level attributes, e.g. add a description
+  - `GraphQLEnumType` add any root-level attributes, e.g. add a description
-  - `GraphQLEnumType:values` add/remove values
+  - `GraphQLEnumType:values` add values
   - `GraphQLEnumType:values:value` customize an individual value from above

-- `GraphQLSchema`: This event defines the root-level schema; hook it to add `query`, `mutation`, `subscription` root operations or similar schema configurations.
+- `GraphQLSchema`: This event defines the root-level schema configuration;
+   hook it to add `query`, `mutation`, `subscription` root operations or similar options.

-- `finalize`: This event is triggered when the schema has been constructed, hook it to modify or wrap the schema instance.
+- `finalize`: This event is triggered when the schema has been constructed, hook it to modify or wrap the built schema instance.

 The "(deferred)" hooks above (and their descendents) are not called until _after_ the object is constructed (which means they can reference the object